-6. USER IDENTIFICATION
+VI.
+USER IDENTIFICATION

-After extracting an STP of a user, the rest identification process includes four parts: path scoring, path matching, device diversity elimination and graph augmentation.
+After extracting an STP of a user, NiFi conducts continuous similarity measurements without time interval according to the results of iterative change point detection.
+The rest identification process includes four parts: path scoring, path matching, device diversity elimination and graph augmentation.

-6.1 Path Scoring
+A. Path Scoring

 Before introducing path matching algorithm, we first introduce how to calculate the similarity score of two paths.
 Basically, the score of legitimate users' STP should be higher than that of undesired users.
-For two paths $P = (v_1, e_1, v_2, e_2, \ldots, v{n-1}, e{n-1}, v_n)$ and $P' = (v'1, e'1, v'2, e'2, \ldots, v'{n-1}, e'{n-1}, v'n)$ , both of which contain n position RSSI groups and n-1 transition RSSI groups, we have several rules for similarity score calculation:
+For two paths $P = (v_1, e_1, v_2, e_2, \ldots, v{n-1}, e{n-1}, v_n)$ and $P' = (v'1, e'1, v'2, e'2, \ldots, v'{n-1}, e'{n-1}, v'n)$, both of which contain n position RSSI groups and n - 1 transition RSSI groups, we have several rules for similarity score calculation:

-1. The final score should be calculated from both vertex similarity score (i.e. $M(v_i, v'i)$ ) and edge similarity score (i.e. $C(e_i, e'i)$ ) on two paths.
-We not only consider user staying in one position but also consider user moving from one position to another.
+- 1) The final score should be calculated from both vertex similarity score (i.e., $M(v_i, v'i)$) and edge similarity score (i.e., $C(e_i, e'i)$) on two paths.
+We not only consider that users stay in one position but also consider that users move from one position to another. - The influence of position RSSI group and transition RSSI group to final score should be tunable.
+Currently, we consider position RSSI group plays a more important role than transition RSSI group.
+The reason is that position RSSI group is relatively stable in the same position, while transition RSSI group is prone to vary due to different factors such as walking speed.